gocept/gocept.form/README.txt

 gocept.form
 ===========

-`gocept.form` provides some extended functionality for zope.formlib.
+`gocept.form` provides some extended functionality for zope.formlib and z3c.form.
+To use the package with formlib support, require it using ``gocept.form[formlib]``.
+To use the package with z3c.form support, require it using ``gocept.form[z3cform]``.

 Destructive Actions
 ===================